TrueBlocks/trueblocks-docs/content/blog/explainers/long-winded-explanation.md

 ```

 If you run this command (and your scraper is caught up to the front of
-the chain), you will see that chifra scans the bloom filters, opening
+the chain), you will see that chifra scans the Bloom filters, opening
-the index chunks only if the bloom filter hits.
+the index chunks only if the Bloom filter hits.

 If the address appears in the chunk, chifra caches that appearance
 (again in a fixed-width binary file).
 The next time we list the